 - Rezaband or Refluxband medical device for LES

-We have tested this device and will prepare full review but it’s not a miracle cure, it may be helpful during the night but it has many drawbacks like choking discomfort or dislocation during sleep.
+We have tested this device and will prepare a full review but it’s not a miracle cure, it may be helpful during the night but it has many drawbacks like choking discomfort or dislocation during sleep.

 - Chewing sugar free gum after meals (9)

 This simple intervention helps you produce more saliva which helps remineralize your teeth as well as clear your throat and esophagus.
 It’s important to remember not to chew your gum for too long as this may overgrow your jaw muscles and cause other problems like bruxism.
 We recommend gum without preservatives and with added xylitol for extra protection against dental caries like Spry (our favourite, mostly because it’s easiest to get where we live), Pur or Epic.

 - Avoiding alcohol and smoking

-They both make your LES (Lower Esophageal Sphincter) weaker which usually is main reason why you suffer from reflux disease.
+They both make your LES (Lower Esophageal Sphincter) weaker which usually is the main reason why you suffer from reflux disease.

 - Melatonin before going to bed(10)